codebywajhi/chatting-app/README.md

     "prompt": "^1.3.0",
     "socket.io": "^4.7.0"
   }
-  # uin which all the server files you can get
+   in which all the server files you can get
-  # I use sever socket.io dor response to the client
+   I use sever socket.io dor response to the client

- # and for the client side I make a new client.js file and install all the npm packages to run the client-side code
- # then instructing to ask the prompt question to the user
+  and for the client side I make a new client.js file and install all the npm packages to run the client-side code then instructing to ask the prompt question to the user

- # You can run this app by typing
+ You can run this app by typing
 # cd nodeServer
 # nodemon server.js

-# and it will start to run
+ and it will start to run

 Author [ Wajhi ur Rehman ]